-Figure 16: Distributed-to-committed ratios Source: Pregin, data as of December 31, 2015.7 Figure 16 compares distributed-to-committed-capital ratios for secondaries and private equity funds as indicators for the respective liquidity profiles.
-The analysis is based on a custom report that included 126 secondary funds with vintages from 1998 onwards, and 1,918 buyout and venture capital funds with available DPIs and percentage called information, in both cases between 1999 and 2014.
+Exhibit 16: Distributed-to-Committed Ratios Source: Preqin, performance data as of December 31, 2015.

+Exhibit 17: Return Dispersion Source: Cambridge Associates Global Private Equity & Venture Capital Index and Benchmark Statistics as of December 31, 2015.
+Cambridge Associates Secondary Funds Index as of December 31, 2014.
+Quartile information for Secondary Funds was not available for vintage years before 2002.
+2012 - 2015 vintage year performance is too immature to be meaningful.
 As illustrated, secondaries funds typically begin to return cash to investors early at their fund life and show higher distributed-to-committed ratios compared to buyout and venture capital funds for all time periods analyzed.
 After five years, a median ratio was more than twice as high for secondaries funds as for buyout and venture capital funds.
-6 Data was extracted on June 8, 2016.

-7 The median ratio of distribution to committed capital (DCC) was calculated based on the distributions to paid-in capital (DPI) ratio and % of capital called by individual secondary, buyout and venture capital worldwide of the vintage years 1998 to 2014 from the Preqin Performance Analyst database.
-Methodology applied: DPI and % of capital called was not available for secondary funds older than 1998.
-The custom report included 126 secondary funds and 1,918 buyout venture capital funds with available DPI and % of capital called information as of the year end since 1999 through 2015.
-Gaps in reporting data for individual funds do not significantly distort results based on a test performed with a carry forward of DCC ratios for previously reported periods.
-Source: Pregin.
-Data was extracted on June 8, 2016.

-Narrower return dispersion The following chart illustrates top and bottom quartile IRRs for secondary funds and private equity funds per vintage year.
+Narrower Return Dispersion Exhibit 17 illustrates top and bottom quartile IRRs for secondary funds and private equity funds per vintage year.
 With very few exceptions, the spread between the top and the bottom quartiles is narrower for secondary funds compared to that of private equity funds.
 Interestingly, the bottom quartile IRR performance is always a) positive and b) above the level for direct private equity and venture capital funds in the respective vintage years.

-Figure 17: Return dispersion Source: Cambridge Associates Global Private Equity & Venture Capital Index and Benchmark Statistics as of December 31, 2015.
-Cambridge Associates Secondary Funds Index as of December 31, 2014.
-Quartile information for Secondary Funds was not available for vintage years before 2002.2012 - 2014 vintage year performance is too immature to be meaningful.

-Relationship between fund size and returns

-In this section of the paper, we examine if there are any patterns in returns across various fund sizes.
+Relationship Between Fund Size and Returns In this section of the paper, we examine if there are any patterns in returns across various fund sizes.
 We analyzed the sample of secondary funds in the Preqin database formed between 2000 and 2011.
 We segmented the funds into three categories: small, mid and large-cap, based on their sizes.
-Due to the growth of the market, the fund size segmentation warranted a market evolution approach.
-As shown below, the segmentation yielded a balanced sample including 34 small-cap, 35 mid-cap and 36 large-cap secondary funds.

-Vintage Small-cap funds Mid-cap funds Large-cap funds Total number

-2000-2004 <50m 50m-250m >250m 30

-2005-2009 <300m 300m-1500m >1500m 55

-2010-2011 <500m 500m-2500m >2500m 20

-Number of funds 34 35 36 105

-Figure 18: Secondary funds sample by size in USD million

-Source: Preqin.
+Due to the growth of the Vintage Small-cap Funds Mid-cap Funds Large-cap Funds Total Number 2000-2004 <50m 50m-250m >250m 30 2005-2009 <300m 300m-1500m >1500m 55 2010-2011 <500m 500m-2500m >2500m 20 Number of Funds 34 35 36 105 Exhibit 18: Secondary Funds Sample by Size in USD Million Source: Preqin.
 Data was extracted on June 8, 2016.

-Quartile returns by fund size Quartile returns of secondary funds by size are presented in Figures 19 and 20.
-As demonstrated in these figures, small secondary funds outperformed the other fund size categories in terms of net IRRs across all main quartile thresholds.
-The upper quartile net IRR for small-cap funds was 22.8%, or 6.8 percentage points higher than that of mid-cap funds and 2.0 percentage points higher compared to that of large-cap funds.
-The same size/return pattern was observed for median and lower quartile thresholds.

-Figure 19: Net IRR by size Source: Preqin, the most recent performance data up to December 31, 2015.
+Exhibit 19: Net IRR by Size Source: Preqin, the most recent performance data up to December 31, 2015.
 Data was extracted on June 8, 2016.